MicroPyramid/django-blog-it/micro_blog/docs/source/index.rst

 ======================

 * Get code from micropyramid git repository https://github.com/MicroPyramid/micro-blog
-* use virtualenv to install requirements and you can run the site, customize it as per your need.
+* use virtualenv to install requirements, add to your project Installed Apps and run migrations,    customize it as per your need.

 Working modules